HunterProgram22/MuniEntry/docs/BUILD.md

 directly without having Python installed.
 Within the MuniEntry_app directory there is a MuniEntryapp.exe file that loads the application.
 A shortcut can be created to that file that will allow a user to launch the application.

-**The application has a config.ini file that contains path settings.
+**IMPORTANT: The application has a config.ini file that contains path settings.
 The user must have access to the paths in the config file for the application to work properly.**

 ***SEE THE DEPLOYMENT PROCESS FOR CURRENT DEPLOYMENT REQUIREMENTS.***